Appearance

 You can use logging to inform the user about the progress of the service execution or to provide additional information about the result.

 You may produce log output, either by printing to stdout or by using an appropriate logging framework.
-Users can retrieve the log output via the GET /{id}/log
+Users can retrieve the log output via the GET /{id}/log endpoint of the Service API.

 DO NOT log sensitive information like passwords, API keys, or any other type of confidential information.